 Are There Dog Olympics?

-While there is not one massive world wide dog Olympics event where countries compete against each other, there are several smaller events held around the world each year.
-Most of these events are organized in order to raise money for a variety of dog related charities or rescue groups.
-As well as being a fun family day out, dog Olympics provides an excellent opportunity for your dog to show off their skills and also provides socialization opportunities for your well behaved dog.
+While there is not one massive worldwide dog Olympics event where countries compete against each other, there are several smaller events held around the world each year.
+Most of these events are organized to raise money for a variety of dog-related charities or rescue groups.
+As well as being a fun family day out, dog Olympics provides an excellent opportunity for your dog to show off their skills and provides socialization opportunities for your well behaved dog.

 What Are Dog Olympics Events?

-There are many types of competitive dog events you can enter your dog into.
+There are many types of competitive dog events you can enter your dog.
 Some of the most popular include:

 Herding Trials or Sheepdog Trials

 Trials are events where dogs move a group of animals (usually sheep) from one area in a field to another area under instruction by their owner.
 The difficulty with this is that there are obstacles in the way that the dog and sheep have to negotiate either around, over, or through.
 These obstacles are things like bridges, around gates, or enclosures.